Academic

 Curriculum

-From September 2023, the school will initially cater for a limited number of pupils aged 7-13 (UK Years 3-8).
-We will follow the English National Curriculum to begin with.
-When the Pre-Prep opens in September 2024, our youngest pupils will follow the Early Years Foundation Stage programme in Nursery and Kindergarten, and then Key Stage 1 in Years 1 and 2.
-In the prep school, we will follow the Key Stage 2 curriculum in Years 3-6, and the first two years of Key Stage 3 in Years 7 & 8.
-Additional challenging enrichment will be woven into the curriculum in order to extend and enhance students’ academic progress.
+Since our foundation in September 2023, the school caters for a limited number of pupils aged 5-15 (UK Years 1-10).
+We follow the English National Curriculum from Year 1, building up to pre-GCSE work preparation with our older pupils.
+From September 2025, our youngest pupils will follow the Early Years Foundation Stage programme in Nursery and Kindergarten, and then Key Stage 1 in Years 1 and 2.
+In the prep school, we follow the Key Stage 2 curriculum in Years 3-6.
+In the senior school, the first two years of Key Stage 3 in Years 7 & 8; subsequently, pupils study towards the Cambridge IGCSE qualifications.
+Additional challenging enrichment is woven into the curriculum in order to extend and enhance pupils’ academic progress.